 And don't think that these "green marketing" strategies are only used in the cosmetics industry, they are present in all sectors (automotive, food, energy...), so it is a global problem that can only be combated with information .
 Below, we give you some tips to detect it.

-READ THE LABELS WELL
+READ THE LABELS CAREFULLY

 - Petroleum derivatives (paraffin, Vaseline, silicones, mineral oils…),